Back up a Windows Server or client to Azure using the Resource Manager deployment model

 From the Recovery Services vaults blade, click the new vault.

-When you select the vault, the Recovery Services vault blade narrows, and the Settings blade (which has the name of the vault at the top) and the vault details blade open.
+When you select the vault, the Recovery Services vault blade narrows, and the Overview blade (which has the name of the vault at the top) and the vault details blade open.

-Choose the appropriate storage replication option for your vault.
+Choose the appropriate storage replication option for your vault and click Save.

 By default, your vault has geo-redundant storage.
 If you use Azure as a primary backup storage endpoint, continue to use Geo-redundant.
 If you don't use Azure as a primary backup storage endpoint, then choose Locally-redundant, which reduces the Azure storage costs.
 Read more about geo-redundant and locally redundant storage options in this Storage redundancy overview.